cullenjett/react-ssr-boilerplate/README.md

 ## Current Quirks

-- There are two files for the eventual `index.html`: `public/index.html` & `src/IndexHtml.js`. `public/index.html` is only used during development and `src/IndexHtml.js` is used in production.
+- There are two files that act as the `index.html`: `public/index.html` & `src/IndexHtml.js`. `public/index.html` is only used during development while `src/IndexHtml.js` is used in production.
 Any changes to `public/index.html` should be mirrored in `src/IndexHtml.js`.
-Eventually this will be fixed.
+The real implication of this is that during local development you don't get server side rendering.
+Eventually this will be fixed so there's only one file representing index.html and local development will use SSR.
 - Routing configuration is also sort of duplicated -- all routes should be defined in their normal React Router v4 fashion.
-However, any routes that need to have data fetched before rendering on the server need some extra configuration inside `sever/fetchDataForRender`.
+However, any routes that need to have data fetched before rendering (on the server) need some extra configuration inside `sever/fetchDataForRender`.
 - No real testing setup yet (Jest is installed and will work out of the box, but there isn't an established convention).

 ## Create React App README: